miohtama/opsec/source/team/index.rst

 Encrypted computers
 ==============================================================

-**The team members have disk encryption enabled on their personal computers?** Yes / No
+**The work computers have disk encryption?** Yes / No

-The permanent storage, SSD or hard disk, on the team laptops and desktop computers is encrypted.
+The permanent storage, SSD or hard disk, on the team member computers is fully encrypted.

-This implies the usage of disk encryption technology like FileVault (OSX), dm-crypt (Linux) or BitLocker (Windows).
+All desktop operating systems have disk encryption technology available: FileVault (OSX), dm-crypt (Linux) or BitLocker (Windows).
+The usage of disk encryption implies password authentication on computer power on and wake up, so that powered on devices cannot be accessed.

-A lost device, when encrypted, cannot lead to any kind of compromises as password is always required to unlock the device.
-Even if the device wakes up from hibernation.
+A lost device, when encrypted, cannot lead to any kind of compromise.